Gain in Performance of Teleportation with Uniformity-breaking Distributions: Methodology

 The success of quantum teleportation \cite{bennett'93} relies on the synergy between various resources from both quantum and classical domains.
 The quantum ingredients involved in the protocol are undoubtedly the entanglement of the shared state between Alice and Bob, the measurement performed by Alice and the state to be teleported while the required classical one includes the communication of Alice's measurement outcomes to Bob.
 Note that any components which take part in enhancing the performance of the teleportation protocol are called to be a \emph{resource}.

-Here we examine yet another resource, i.e. the \emph{partial information content of the input state to be teleported.} We will now analyze and justify its role as a resource in detail for an arbitrary two-qubit state and beyond.
+Here we examine yet another resource, i.e. the \emph{partial information content of the input state to be teleported.} Note that we call prior information as resource in the sense that we can utilize it to enhance the teleportation fidelity.
 We will also show the effects of it on other ingredients of the protocol.

 Let us begin by the canonical form of an arbitrary two-qubit state, given by

 where magnetization, \(m_i = \mbox{tr} (\sigma_i \rho_1)\), \(\rho_1\) being the local density matrix at Alice's part, similarly \(m'_i\), and the correlators are defined as \(t_i = \mbox{tr} (\sigma_i \otimes \sigma_i \rho)\), \(i=x, y, z\) which constitutes a diagonal correlation matrix, $T$.
 Under the standard teleportation scheme, a two-qubit state with correlation matrix $T$, teleports a state having a Bloch vector $a = (\sin \theta \cos \phi, \sin \theta \sin \phi, \cos \theta)$ with a fidelity of \cite{horo'96}